AnnekeV/project-data-conversion/README.md

 ├── docs               <- Documentation notebook for users (HW) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW)
 │   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW)
-├── results
+├── img                <- Where the figures are for README and insight ├── results
 │   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG)